How to Write a Demand Letter to Your Insurance Company

 Do I Need a Lawyer?

 In many cases, you’ll be able to handle disputes with your insurance company on your own.
-However, if you have consistently been denied the payouts you need or are just feeling overwhelmed by the process, you may want to consider contacting a lawyer who specializes in dealing with insurance companies.
+However, if you have consistently been denied the payouts you need, your vehicle wasn’t repaired correctly, or are just feeling overwhelmed by the process, you may want to consider contacting a lawyer who specializes in dealing with insurance companies.
 A lawyer will have experience negotiating with claims adjusters and will be able to help you get a fair payout within a reasonable time frame.
 When deciding whether or not to seek legal counsel, be sure to take the legal fees into account.
 You’ll need to make sure that the payout you’re seeking will be enough to cover the legal fees as well as your medical and repair bills.
 Most lawyers offer free consultations before they commit to a case, so you can get an idea of their services and how much they are going to cost.